PaddlePaddle/PaddleOCR/StyleText/README.md

 </div>

-The Style-Text data synthesis tool is a tool based on text editing algorithm "Editing Text in the Wild" [https://arxiv.org/abs/1908.03047](https://arxiv.org/abs/1908.03047).
+The Style-Text data synthesis tool is a tool based on Baidu and HUST cooperation research work, text editing algorithm "Editing Text in the Wild" [https://arxiv.org/abs/1908.03047](https://arxiv.org/abs/1908.03047).

 Different from the commonly used GAN-based data synthesis tools, the main framework of Style-Text includes:
 * (1) Text foreground style transfer module.